THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Our insurance requires us to avoid certain parts of the world during storm seasons.
 This is why there is a mass exodus of boats from the Caribbean every year.
 Our insurance requires us to be north of roughly the Florida-Georgia line.
 Now, that doesn’t mean we are safe from hurricanes, but it does mean if something happens, we will have the privilege of consoling ourselves of our losses by applying for an insurance claim.

 For those moving quickly, your primary concern is systems in the southern hemisphere.
 Just make sure you are moving from east to west quickly enough to pass through the storm zone.

 World circumnavigation routes, like ours, usually have you dipping out of these storm zones for the season.
 It’s a great time to haul your boat out for annual maintenance, like we did in New Zealand, Australia, and Thailand.

 Tradewinds for Circumnavigating

 Around the equator lies the doldrums.
 This is typically an area with very little wind.
 However, each ocean has a wind pattern.
 In the northern hemisphere, winds circulate clockwise.
 In the southern hemisphere, winds circulate counterclockwise.
 This means that on either side of the equator lies a band of wind flowing from east to west.
-This is why 95%* of cruisers sail from east to west.
+This is why 95%* of cruisers plan their circumnavigation routes to sail from east to west.